On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Method

-Building upon our analysis, we introduce \textbf{\textit{OutRo}}---a unified inference-time modulation that combines (i) ReLU--tanh gating that further aligns sink head outputs with the sink value direction and (ii) sink information enhancement via mask relaxation applied once.
+Based on our analysis, we introduce \textbf{\textit{OutRo}}, a unified inference-time modulation method that combines (i) ReLU-tanh gating to align non-sink representations with the sink bias direction and (ii) sink information enhancement via one-time mask relaxation.
 The method operates without parameter updates and is implemented via lightweight forward interventions on attention head outputs.

-\subpara{Sink value direction.} At each layer~$\ell$, we identify sink token indices $\mathcal{S}^{(\ell)}$ at inference time using $\Phi_{\mathrm{LLM}}$ (\cref{eq:5}).
-For each head~$h$, we aggregate the value representations at these positions by their mean:
+\subpara{Sink value direction.} At each layer~$\ell$, sink token indices $\mathcal{S}^{(\ell)}$ are identified at inference time using $\Phi_{\mathrm{LLM}}$ (\cref{eq:5}).
+For each head~$h$, the value representations at these positions are averaged as:

 \subpara{ReLU--tanh gated head output rotation.} Our finding that aligning head outputs with the sink direction improves performance (\cref{tab:head_rotation}) motivates a gated rotation mechanism.
-For efficiency, we adopt a directional-alignment proxy (see Supp.~B) for the sink score.
+For efficiency, we adopt a directional-alignment proxy (see~\cref{supp:proxy_sink} of our appendix) for the sink score.
 Specifically, we compute, for each head~$h$ and non-sink position~$ns \notin \mathcal{S}^{(\ell)}$, the directional alignment between the head output $\mathbf{O}_{h,ns}$ and the sink value direction:

 To control the rotation strength, we convert this alignment into a soft gate:

 We then rotate the head output by adding a gated projection onto sink direction:

 where $\gamma > 0$ controls the rotation strength.
 This gating selectively and adaptively strengthens heads that are strongly aligned with the sink value direction.